Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Results

 Next, we analyze the variation of the PMD with the CEP, considering $\phi=0^\circ,45^\circ,90^\circ$, and $135^\circ$, while leaving all other parameters fixed at the benchmark pulse.
 The results are displayed in Fig.~\ref{fig:4}, where we show the PMDs with their corresponding pulse to facilitate the discussion.

-Despite the fact that the variation of the CEP does not seem to strongly influence the pulse shape at first glance, it has a significant effect on the PMDs.
 The origin of the shape of the PMD for different CEPs can be understood using similar arguments than the ones introduced in Sec.~\ref{sec:3:a} for the specific case of $\phi=90^\circ$.
 Considering first the case $\phi=0^\circ$, one might be tempted to simply interchange the role of the $x$ and $y$ axes in the $\phi=90^\circ$ case.
 However, the light's ellipticity with the major axis along the $y$ direction breaks down this simple picture.
 Indeed, we clearly see in Fig.~\ref{fig:4} that the maxima of the field along the $y$ direction still dominate the maximum of the field in the $x$ direction at $t_m$ (the maximum value of the pulse envelope).
 Therefore, the PMD still exhibits its maximum signal at L1 and L2, although it is understandably weaker than at $\phi=90^\circ$.
 The fringes at both L1 and L2 now depict high contrast, since the signal originates from two nearly equal electron bursts, whereas the contrast at L4 is now poor, since it is produced mostly by a single electron burst.

 As the CEP increases, the peak of the electric field along the positive $y$ axis shifts toward the maximum of the pulse envelope, thereby leading to an increase of the signal at L2.
 This is accompanied by a decrease of the contrast of the fringes, as can be seen at $\phi=45^\circ$.
 As the CEP increases to $\phi=90^\circ$, the contrast of the fringes at L3 and L4 deteriorates, since those peaks are mainly produced by a single electron burst on the positive and negative $x$ axis.
 At $\phi=135^\circ$, the contrast increases at L4, because it results from an electron emitted at two nearly equal peaks of the field along the positive $x$ axis.